halixness/point-e/README.md

 ## Contributions

+We extend conditioning for point cloud diffusion with multiple views.
+This tackles the problem of generating objects with duplicated faces, blurring in occluded parts and 3d consistency.

 ### Multi-view with patch concatenation
 Each conditioning image is encoded with the pre-trained [OpenAI CLIP](https://arxiv.org/abs/2103.00020), all the resulting embeddings are concatenated and fed as tokens into the denoising transformer. <br>
 See: [`mv_point_e/models/transformer.py`](/mv_point_e/models/transformer.py)